garrettbowman/AutomatedPCBInspection/README.md

 You then need to use Chrome remote desktop or similar program to control linux computer from computer running LASX.

-The AHK script I created is specifically for my workstation

-It will need to be adjusted to be used correctly.
+The AHK script I created is specifically for my workstation; It will need to be adjusted.

 I reccommend using AHK window spy included in the dashboard for retriving colors, cursor positions, etc.

 To make changes to robotic script, I would reccommend subscribing to joint states topic, adjusting arm to where you want using control panel (enabling/disabling torque for each joint).

-There might be a "better" way to do this using perception/point clouds but I prefered serial movement to avoid damaging expensive equipment.
+There might be a better way to do this using perception/point clouds but I prefered serial movement to avoid damaging expensive equipment.

 <!-- Performance and Results -->
 ## Performance and Results